kahunakv/kommander/README.md

 ### **Basic Concepts**

-- **Partitions**: A Raft cluster can have multiple partitions within its dataset.
+- **Partitions**: A Raft cluster can have multiple partitions (sometimes called regions or tablets) within its dataset.
 Each partition elects its own leader and followers, allowing each node in the cluster to act as both a leader and a follower across different partitions.
 Having multiple partitions can improve the cluster's throughput by reducing contention and enabling more operations to run concurrently.
 However, it